Camden, Maine

 Baxter State Park | photo via @brykdelaney

-Pleasant Mountain is a popular hiking spot in Bridgton Maine.
+Pleasant Mountain is a popular hiking spot in Bridgton, Maine.
 Throughout the year, you’ll see tourists and locals alike heading there to enjoy breathtaking scenery from the highest peak in Southern Maine at 2,006 ft.

-The mountains include 10 miles of hiking trails, with a wide variety of options for easy, moderate, and difficult hiking.
 From the peaks, you can enjoy beautiful views of the Saco Valley, the White Mountains, and even Mount Washington.
 This is a particularly pleasant hike in the autumn when temperatures are cool and the foliage is at its most brilliant.

 Mount Battie - Camden, Maine